cose-wg/cose-spec/draft-schaad-cose.md

 How to compute a signature:

 1. Create a Sig_structure object and populate it with the appropriate fields.
-For body_protected and sign_protected, if the fields are not present in their corresponding maps, an bstr of length zero is be used.
+For body_protected and sign_protected, if the fields are not present in their corresponding maps, a bstr of length zero is be used.

 2. Create the value to be hashed by encoding the Sig_structure to a byte string.

-1. Comput the hash value from the byte string.
+1. Compute the hash value from the byte string.

 3. Sign the hash